 A project to bring 18 new apartment homes has been tabled after a heated discussion between developer Chris Acker and the Historic Preservation Commission during the latter’s recent meeting.
-The proposed Crescent Creek Villas is set to be located near Kaufman Street and Martin Luther King Jr. Boulevard.
+The proposed Crescent Creek Villas is set to be located near Tuggle Street and Martin Luther King Jr. Boulevard.

 Acker told the commission that one of the goals of the project is to bring younger people to downtown.
 This development aids downtown businesses with residents who live within walking distance to their establishments, he said.